adam-ja/dotfiles/README.md

 cd dotfiles
 ./install.sh
 ```
-- Edit your terminal profile and change the font to a [Nerd Font][nerdfonts] font to see fancy symbols in the tmux and vim status lines.
 - If ZSH is not already your default shell, you can make it so with:
 ```sh
 chsh -s `which zsh`